 Training students for jobs which don’t exist yet

 So, I’m not considering myself as much as a teacher than a coach or a mentor, or a facilitator (whatever you call it, but in a socrative way).
-And living day-by-day with stratupers at NEST’up, the accelerator I’ve co-founded in 2012 in Wallonia (Belgium’s french speaking), has learned me that there is not such a great mindset that the one which consist to challenge every proposition value with the right product market fit.
+Living day-by-day with stratupers has learned me that there is not such a great mindset that the one which consist to challenge every proposition value with the right product market fit.
 And, again, given the fact that our traditionnal business model are broken doens’t mean that there is no new paths to explore to make our journalism, at least, sustainable.

 But there was a glitch, a missing piece, for journalists to take full advantage of those great tools.
 So I’ve build my own, confronted it with the field’s rules, and now opensource it.
 Because as the people formerly known as the audience has told us: We are What We Share.